 Prior to accepting her position with 2nd Story, Lauren served as the Managing Director of Walkabout Theater Company.
-During her time with Walkabout she oversaw the rebranding of the company’s visual and online identity, co-produced The Wild as part of Steppenwolf's Garage Rep 2014 Festival, and co-created the organization's first ever fundraiser.
+During her time with Walkabout she oversaw the rebranding of the company’s visual and online identity, co-produced The Wild as part of Steppenwolf's Garage Rep 2014 Festival, and co-created the organization's first-ever Rent Party fundraiser.

-As a storyteller Lauren has performed with 2nd Story, Write Club, Story Club North Side, Story Club South Side, The BYOB Story Hour, Loose Chicks, Sidetrack’s OUTspoken!, Beauty Bar’s Salonathon series, and with Pride Films and Plays through their LezFest (now SheFest) and Simply Sensational fundraising events.
-Her story 'Beginnings' was developed with Story Club and was published in Story Club Magazine's first issue.
+As a storyteller Lauren has performed with 2nd Story, Write Club, You're Being Ridiculous, Story Club North Side, Story Club South Side, The BYOB Story Hour, Loose Chicks, Sidetrack’s OUTspoken!, Beauty Bar’s Salonathon series, and Pride Films and Plays.
+Her story 'Beginnings was developed with Story Club and was published in Story Club Magazine's first issue.

 Community Involvement in Albany Park

 Committed to supporting education and community development in Albany Park, Lauren proudly sits on the North River Commission Board of Directors and serves as the Vice President of Education.
 As a member of the NRC's Education Committee, she is the creator of the 'Five Fast Facts,' a social media campaign that seeks to increase student enrollment, promote vertical integration, and combat negative stereotypes.
 Check out the 'Five Fast Facts' about Northwest side schools here.

 The NRC Education Committee have identified the following initiatives for the 2018 calendar year:

 - The Branding and Marketing of our Neighborhood Schools